Redirect loops are one of the most common yet overlooked technical SEO issues that silently damage crawlability, performance, and user experience.

 Merged the old and new JSON files, removing any duplicate entries from the old redirects based on the initial redirects.

-The biggest issue encountered was managing the large number of redirects, which made it challenging for the script to function efficiently.
+The primary challenge involved processing high-volume redirect data efficiently while preventing memory overload and JSON structure inconsistencies, which made it challenging for the script to function efficiently.
 The process often consumed a significant amount of RAM and generated a large number of objects.
 Comparing JSON data from old and new redirects was also problematic; occasionally, functions would malfunction due to discrepancies like leading slashes.

 Redirect loops occur when conflicting redirect rules create circular paths, or when long chains of redirects end up where they started.